 Lajes / São João / Ribeiras

-It is a very useful zone for building more stable and comfortable days.
-In many contexts, the south is a better choice than higher altitudes.
+This is a very useful area for building more stable and comfortable days.
+In many situations, the south works better than higher ground as the main plan.

 This is the most sensitive reading on the island.
-On Pico, altitude changes the weather logic significantly, so it should never be your only plan for the day when visibility fails or conditions look more uncertain.
+On Pico, altitude changes the weather pattern a lot, so this should never be your only plan for the day when visibility fails or conditions are more uncertain.

 FAR EAST